Getting My Car Fixed Without Getting Ripped Off

 Stinging from the call, I start Googling: Is it really necessary to replace the spark plugs and does it really cost that much?
 I find chats between mechanics who curse Toyota for putting the spark plugs deep inside the engine, making replacing them a time-consuming and costly job.
 Yes, you can do it yourself, but it may take all day, and that’s if you know what you’re doing.

 Do I really need a new timing belt?
 You may suffer engine breakdown if it fails, and that might be more costly to repair than the value of the car.
-And the way engines are configured, it’s probably worthwhile to replace the water pump even if it doesn’t need to be replaced, an article I found said; it is here.
+And the way engines are configured, it’s probably worthwhile to replace the water pump even if it doesn’t need to be replaced, one article said.

 Does the window regulator really cost $150?
 Well, no. I found the same part for $63, $90 and $100.
 But I guess I’m at their mercy, because while I could buy the part, I can’t install it, so they get a markup.